-When a member of staff has concerns about a child they must report this to the Safeguarding lead; Mrs Clare Higgins (Headteacher) or our Deputy Headteacher; Mrs Paula Brás.
+When a member of staff has concerns about a child they must report this to the Safeguarding lead; Mrs Clare Higgins (Headteacher), the Deputy Headteacher; Mrs Paula Brás or the Assistant Headteacher; Mr Christopher Hall.
 In the event that concerns are about a person becoming radicalised consideration will be given to using the Channel process.
 Checking with the safeguarding lead will utilise existing internal safeguarding processes.